Skip to main content

 7 mentions Positive Neutral Negative

-The game's stability has been a significant concern for players, with reports of numerous glitches, clunky controls, and game-breaking bugs that can hinder progress.
-While some users acknowledge ongoing improvements from the developers, many still find the experience frustrating due to persistent issues that may require manual fixes.
-Overall, the game shows potential, but its stability remains a major drawback.
+The game's stability has been a significant concern for players, with reports of numerous glitches, clunky controls, and even game-breaking bugs.
+While the developer is actively working to address these issues, many users still find the experience frustrating due to persistent bugs that can hinder gameplay.
+Despite these challenges, some players acknowledge improvements over time and appreciate the game's concept.

 • “I've seen many glitches in the 10 hours of play that I've logged.”